How to Improve Your CV in 2026: 10 Actionable Tips

 7. Use action verbs

-Use action verbs to make your sentences more concise, to the point, and easy to follow.
-They would give the reader a better idea of what you did.
+Use action verbs in a CV to make your sentences more concise, to the point, and easy to follow.
+Action verbs allow hiring managers to get a better idea of what you did.
 For example, you can use them to describe your skills, job duties, and achievements.
 Avoid using the passive voice unless there is no other way to phrase your sentence.
-For more inspiration on enhancing your CV, see the list of action verbs to use and to stay away from.

 • Research: ‘examined’, ‘surveyed’, ‘assessed’, ‘compiled’, identified’.